MikeSimon312/free-startup-resources/README.md

-# Free Resources for enrepreneurs
+# Free Resources for entrepreneurs, small businesses and startups
 This is a customized list based on original redit post.

 It has been updated with some SEO tools, idea management and partners serach message boards.
 Some resources have been removed, including broken links